RichardLee02/HypeBeast/README.md

 As a street wear collector and reseller myself, the most irritating thing is losing track of my collection.
-However, with **HypeBeast**, it provides a way of recording all of my pieces - I will be able to have a list of clothing/shoes with information including its brand, model, colourway, and many more.
+However, with **HypeBeast**, it provides a way of recording all of my pieces - I will be able to have a list of clothing/shoes with information including its brand, model, size, and many more.

 ## User Stories

 - As a user, I want to be able to add clothing/shoes to my collection
 - As a user, I want to be able to remove clothing/shoes in my collection
 - As a user, I want to be able to view clothing/shoes in my collection
-- As a user, I want to be able to view the number of pieces in my collection
+- As a user, I want to be able to view the number of clothing/shoes in my collection